-Title & Objective Standard Standard (Summarised) Standard Met/Standard Not Met/NA Standard B1 The design response must be appropriate to the neighbourhood and the site.
-Standard met See Clause 22.09 assessment.
-The proposed design response must respect the existing or preferred neighbourhood character and respond to the features of the site. ✓ Standard met See Clause 22.09 assessment.
-Decision Any relevant neighbourhood character objective, policy or statement set out in this scheme.
-Sallies The neighbourhood and site description.
+Title & Objective Standard (Summarised) Standard Met/Standard Not Met/NA mones must be approvide to the molethourhood and the site Standard met See Clause 22.09 assessment. design response must respect the existing or preferred neighbourhood Standard met respond to the teatures of the site.
+See Clause 22.09 assessment.
+Any relevant neighbourhood character objective, policy or statement set out in this scheme. he neighbourhood and site description.
 The design response.
-Objectives To ensure that the design respects the existing neighbourhood character or contributes to a preferred neighbourhood character. ✓ Objective met To ensure that development responds to the features of the site and the surrounding area.
+To ensure that the design respects the existing neighbourhood character or contributes to a preferred neighbourhood character. < Objective met To ensure that development responds to the features of the site and the surrounding area. e po tra po od and site description. or and site description.
+Inse. e design respects the existing neighbourhood character or contributes to a purhood character.